rezl/SubmissionStatementBot/README.md

 - Python 3.7+
 - praw 6.3.1+

-# How to

-Hosting a Reddit Bot on Heroku
+# How to Host the Bot on Heroku

-This guide assumes you’re using Windows and using the Submission Statement bot code.
-Technically, this guide should work just as well for getting a general Reddit bot running on Heroku.
+This guide assumes you’re using Windows and this bot's code.
+Although, this guide should work for getting a general Reddit bot running on Heroku as well.
+The main advantage of Heroku is that their base plan included enough hours to run this bot for free.

-Setup Git
+#Setup Git
 Create a Github account.
 This is where we’ll be hosting the bot’s code.
 Go to the bot repo and select ‘fork’ to create a copy of it to on your own github account.
 From your new repo, select ‘Clone or download’ and then ‘Download ZIP’ to download a local copy.
 We’ll come back to this later.